Are you falling for any of these branding myths?

 2. Branding is pointless

 To outsiders, branding is one of those concepts that can be described as “vague”.
 This, to a business that’s in the business of making money, renders it a pointless exercise.
 Sadly, the biggest offenders for reinforcing this myth are exactly the people that should dispel it.
 Most branding experts choose to promote branding with vague questions that only serve to confuse people even more.
 When you break it down, there’s actually nothing vague about it.
-If you like logic, you’ll like our branding kit.

 3. Branding is just a logo